 Mexico

-Concern America currently supports 4 field volunteers, working with 700 trained community members, serving a population of 100,000 in Chiapas, Mexico.
+Concern America currently supports 5 field volunteers, working with 750 trained community members, serving a population of 105,000 in the states of Chiapas and Guanajuato.

 A snapshot of our work-to-date